modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 “Prigogine has been particularly captivated by the problem of explaining how ordered structures – biological systems, for example – can develop from disorder.
 Even if Onsager’s relations are utilized, the classical principles of equilibrium in thermodynamics still show that linear systems close to equilibrium always develop into states of disorder which are stable to perturbations and cannot explain the occurrence of ordered structures.”

-!!! tip "1977 Chemistry Nobel Prize awarded to Prigogine."

 WORK: “Thermodynamics is about heat and its transformation into other forms of energy—basically involving statistical descriptions of atomic and molecular movements.
 Irreversible thermodynamic processes go in only one direction, usually toward more disorder.
 However, during the 1960s Ilya Prigogine (1917-2003) developed a theory about dissipative structures, which maintains that long before a state of equilibrium is reached in irreversible processes, orderly and stable systems can arise from more disordered systems.
 The result has been applied in a great many areas.”

 MLA style: Ilya Prigogine – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 31 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1977/prigogine/facts/

 NOBEL LECTURE: *Time, Structure and Fluctuations* by Prigogine.

 - Introduction

 “The problem of time in physics and chemistry is closely related to the formulation of the second law of thermodynamics.
 Therefore another possible title of this lecture could have been: “the macroscopic and microscopic aspects of the second law of thermodynamics”.

 “It is a remarkable fact that the second law of thermodynamics has played in the history of science a fundamental role far beyond its original scope.
 Suffice it to mention Boltzmann’s work on kinetic theory, Planck’s discovery of quantum theory or Einstein’s theory of spontaneous emission, which were all based on the second law of thermodynamics.”

 “It is the main thesis of this lecture that we are only at the beginning of a new development of theoretical chemistry and physics in which thermodynamic concepts will play an even more basic role.
 Because of the complexity of the subject we shall limit ourselves here mainly to conceptual problems.
 The conceptual problems have both macroscopic and microscopic aspects.
 For example, from the macroscopic point of view classical thermodynamics has largely clarified the concept of equilibrium structures such as crystals.” …..

 …..

 “The inclusion of thermodynamic elements leads to a reformulation of (classical or quantum) dynamics.
 This is a most surprising feature.
 Since the beginning of this century we were prepared to find new theoretical structures in the microworld of elementary particles or in the macroworld of cosmological dimensions.
 We see now that even for phenomena on our own level the incorporation of thermodynamic elements leads to new theoretical structures.
 This is the price we have to pay for a formulation of theoretical methods in which time appears with its full meaning associated with irreversibility or even with “history”, and not merely as a geometrical parameter associated with motion.”

 …..

 - Entropy production
 - Thermodynamic stability theory
 - Application to chemical reactions
 - The law of large numbers and the statistical description of chemical reactions
 - The dynamic interpretation of the Lyapunov function
 - Non-unitary transformation theory
 - Concluding remarks

 MLA style: Ilya Prigogine – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sun.
 29 Jan 2023. https://www.nobelprize.org/prizes/chemistry/1977/prigogine/lecture/

 ***